 Finally, you can check the blow fuses and see if they have blown or not.
 A voltmeter can help you establish whether the blow fuses have blown or not.
 In case the fuses have blown, you might need to replace them on the go.

 6) The AC filter might need to be replaced

-If the other HVAC components are working optimally and still the device keeps blinking the ‘Cool on’ indicator on its display, chances are that the indoor filter require to be replaced.
+If the other HVAC components are working optimally and still the device keeps blinking the ‘Cool on’ indicator on its display, chances are that the indoor filter requires to be replaced.
 In fact, if the AC filters are faulty, you may not be able to enjoy the much-needed cooling effect in your home.
 Besides this, the thermostat and the air quality might be adversely affected.
 The power bill may skyrocket as well.

 To keep these problems at bay, you should consider replacing the AC filter after every 3 months.
-This is because this component usually get clogged during the summer months.
+This is because this component usually gets clogged during the summer months.
 Dust and dirt might clog it thereby affecting the functionality of the AC unit.
 To put it into perspective, the AC has to work triple harder for it to cool your house.

 Consequently, this mounts pressure on the compressor of the HVAC system and other related components.
-When it comes to the thermostat, it may not even be able to turn on the AC if at all the filters are clogged.
+When it comes to the thermostat, it may not even be able to turn on the AC if all the filters are clogged.
 Therefore, you may experience a number of issues when it comes to temperature regulation in your home.
 However, once you replace the AC filters, you will be able to avert such issues.